-- For CSM you must attend two days’class whereas PSM-1 doesn’t mandate to attend any class.
+- For CSM you must attend two days class whereas PSM-1 doesn’t mandate to attend any class.
 For PSM-1 you are not required to take any specific course.
 If you are confident to pass the exam, you can directly purchase the PSM-1 exam without taking any specific course.

-- CSM examination is easy, whereas PSM-1 is not easy to pass as questions are tricky and passing score is 85%.
-If you are not conceptually aware for the Scrum Framework, I highly recommend taking a course before appearing in the exam.
+- CSM examination is easy, whereas PSM-1 is not easy to pass as questions are tricky and the passing score is 85%.
+If you are not conceptually aware of the Scrum Framework, I highly recommend taking a course before appearing in the exam.

 The CSM certificate has been quite popular in India compared to PSM-1

 Kanban is a management method and gives access to the evolutionary change approach rather than a big-bang, disruptive change.
 Following are the renowned LKU Kanban Certifications

 LKU Kanban certifications do not require any examination; you just need to attend accredited courses. iZenBridge gives you the same.
 LKU Kanban certifications are gained for a lifetime; there is no renew fee is required.

 If you want to be part of enterprise Agile and willing to be part of multiple teams in the adoption of Scaled Agile Framework, SAFe Agilist could be an ideal choice for you.
-For more details, you may refer our course details.
+For more details, you may refer to our course details.

-Disciplined Agile is a hybrid framework and suitable to both beginners in Agile Journey and who are existing agile practitioners.
+Disciplined Agile is a hybrid framework and suitable for both beginners in Agile Journey and who are existing agile practitioners.
 It gives you ways to combine areas of software delivery – architecture, design, testing, programming, leadership, quality assurance, data administration in a cohesive whole.
 It requires attending an accredited course and subsequent examination.
-For more details, you may refer our course details.
+For more details, you may refer to our course details.

-If you want to become a successful Agile Coach in an enterprise environment, ICP-ACC certificate could be a game changer for you.
+If you want to become a successful Agile Coach in an enterprise environment, ICP-ACC certificate could be a game-changer for you.
 It supports you to develop professional coaching skills by having the ability to differentiate among training, mentoring, and coaching.
 Active listening, and, powerful questioning are the key abilities for a coach.
-Coaching skills give you an access to building a team which can find answers to the problem themselves.
-ICP-ACC needs three days from an accredited institute and does not require any examination as the focus is more on ample use of discussions, case studies& hand on exercises in a classroom session.
+Coaching skills give you access to building a team that can find answers to the problem themselves.
+ICP-ACC needs three days from an accredited institute and does not require any examination as the focus is more on ample use of discussions, case studies& hand-on exercises in a classroom session.
 Coaching can’t be learning by passing an exam, it is a developed ability and needs an environment which is created by your Coach in the classroom.

 In today’s time, we understand the power of learning to transform your career.
-All above are the remarkably potent program; you just need to know which best suited for you.
+All the above are the remarkably potent program; you just need to know which best suited for you.

-- If you are trying to break in as agile world and having no agile certificate, then start from CSM.
+- If you are trying to break in as the agile world and having no agile certificate, then start from CSM.

-- If you are planningan agile approach which can start from next Monday without changing the basic structure in terms of roles and artifacts, you can consider LKU certifications.
+- If you are planning an agile approach which can start from next Monday without changing the basic structure in terms of roles and artifacts, you can consider LKU certifications.

 - If you have significant experience in Agile approaches and want to move to become a professional Agile Coach, then you should opt for Certified Agile Coach (ICP-ACC)

 So, are you ready to take the next step in Agile certification?
-Examine your work environment, experience, and future commitments and take the decision to make your future you would to have.
+Examine your work environment, experience, and future commitments and take the decision to make your future you would like to have.

-Drop in your doubts and questions on the subject matter in the comment box below; I will get back to you soon with answers.
+Drop-in your doubts and questions on the subject matter in the comment box below; I will get back to you soon with answers.